Why we do what we do

-How great it is make the learning process something families can do together!
+How great it is when the learning process is something families can do together!
 This is our CONSTANT prayer and the direction of our effort.
 Our hope in this is also to raise up an army of excellent teachers–people young and old–who can join hands with the fine godly teachers God has raised up worldwide to influence our generation.

 5. To Bring in New Resources

 We deeply love the beautiful things God is raising up through others.
 Our desire is to give much room for bringing in other’s wonderful resources.

 6. To Increase Reading